paavomare/Bruckner-Study-Book-Viewer/README.md

 ### Automated Harmonic Analysis

+The automated harmonic analysis is a Roman numeral analysis based on statistical key recognition with the Krumhansl-Schmuckler algorithm in combination with an XSLT-chord recognition based on thirds and a filter that recognizes and classifies foreign chord tones.
 For further information on our harmonic analysis, [please click here](https://github.com/paavomare/Bruckner-Study-Book-Viewer/blob/master/documentation/documentation-analysis.md).
 ### Installation of the Image Viewer: